Vampire Savior: Plot

 Jedah Dohma, one of the high nobles of Makai, is resurrected after a premature death long ago.
 Seeing the current chaotic state of the demon world, he decides that the only way to save Makai is to recreate it.
 To this end, he conjures a pocket dimension known as Majigen, to which he summons worthy souls to help feed his new world.
 As luck would have it, those souls belong to the returning Darkstalkers from the first two games, in addition to three newcomers.

 Release

-Vampire Savior was first released in Japanese arcades in 1997 as Vampire Savior: The Lord of Vampire.
+Vampire Savior: The Lord of Vampire was first released in Japanese arcades in 1997.
 The game was originally planned to be released as Darkstalkers: Jedah's Damnation outside of Japan, but this title was never used; the Japanese arcade title was instead changed to Vampire Savior: World of Darkness in the U.S.